 Credit Overload, more than 19 Credits

 To schedule more than 19 credits, a student must add the overload credits during the drop/add period.
-No additional tuition is charged.
+A tuition surcharge will be applied for each credit above 19.
 When determining an overload, the Office of the University Registrar counts audit credits as part of a semester credit load.